THE OFFICE IS THE EDGE · المكتب هو الحافة

 See it inside your own walls.

-Check your exposure in 2 minutes, or book a 30-minute demo — watch sovereign Arabic AI serve a sensitive prompt and sign the evidence, all on hardware you own.
+Sign up, run one line on a machine you own, and watch sovereign Arabic AI serve a sensitive prompt — evidence included.
 No credit card.
 No cloud agreement.
 Paid pilots from SAR 15,000.